r-vd-woude/RingParser/README.md

-# Ring Parser - parsing
+# RingParser - parsing a variety of files to XML

 A web application for mapping files to an XML Schema (XSD) and generating valid XML output based on the selected Schema.